benshayden/github/shoe/readme.md

 Shoe is a **custom-tailored** 3d-printed Arduino USB keyboard _as comfortable as an old shoe_.
 By positioning buttons precisely in 3d space around your individual fingers, the travel distance from your finger to each button is reduced to zero.

 1. Measure the relevant aspects of your fingers.
 Configure [thumb button mounts](http://openjscad.org#https://raw.githubusercontent.com/benshayden/github/master/shoe/thumb.jscad) and [finger button mounts](http://openjscad.org#https://raw.githubusercontent.com/benshayden/github/master/shoe/finger.jscad) or design your own.
 Don't forget to leave room for the buttons themselves.
 You can design key caps if you want them.
+Use [willit3dprint](http://www.willit3dprint.com/) to fix up the models.
 (TODO pictures of measuring parameters.)
 2. Acquire the parts:
   * 50x [buttons](http://www.digikey.com/product-detail/en/EVQ-QJJ05Q/P8029SCT-ND/165317) -- If you use different buttons, then you may need to tweak the 3d-printed button mounts.
   * 50x [diodes](http://www.digikey.com/product-detail/en/1N914BTR/1N914BCT-ND/458919)